 How to Manage Roles for MBAM

-After Microsoft BitLocker Administration and Monitoring (MBAM) setup is complete for all server components, administrative users will have to be granted access to one or more features.
+After Microsoft BitLocker Administration and Monitoring (MBAM) setup is completed for all server components, administrative users will have to be granted access to one or more features.
 As a best practice, administrators who will manage or use MBAM features should be assigned to groups by using Active Directory.

 How to Grant Access to MBAM Roles